DSamuelHodge/superweights-llm/README.md

 ## Features

+- **Superweight Discovery**:
-- **Superweight Detection**: Identify critical weights in transformer models using various criteria
+  - Identify critical weights using magnitude-based analysis
-- **Weight Analysis**:
+  - Support for percentage-based or absolute threshold detection
-  - Analyze weight distributions and patterns
+  - Layer-specific and weight-type-specific analysis
+- **Impact Analysis**:
+  - Measure the influence of discovered weights on model output
+  - Track activation patterns related to critical weights
-  - Quantify weight importance through ablation studies
+  - Quantify importance through ablation studies
-  - Track activation patterns and their relationship to superweights
 - **Quantization Tools**:
+  - Intelligent quantization that preserves critical weights
   - Block-wise quantization with multiple methods
-  - Outlier-aware quantization
   - Support for various bit widths (2-8 bits)
 - **Visualization**: Comprehensive tools for visualizing weight distributions and impacts
 - **Model Manipulation**: Tools for experimenting with weight modifications and measuring their effects